maheshlal2910/code_foundation/problems.md

 * Define a line, and find the length of the line
 * Find out if the line is parallel to another line
+* Find our if the lines are perpendicular to eaach other
+* Find out if lines intersect